Everything you should be knowing about ‘DDoS Attack’

 If the attack is only limited to overwhelming and resource consuming traffic, the implications are limited to service unavailability for couple of hours (or few days in exceptional cases).
 This not only stresses the website administrators financially but also results in loss of market reputation and puts a question mark on the reliability of the web service.

-In case of hardware targeted DoS Attacks, financial losses can magnify to great extent as hosting infrastructure has to be replaced on urgent basis.
+In case of hardware targeted DoS Attacks, financial losses can magnify to great extent as hosting infrastructure has to be replaced on urgent basis (by brittany at tf online).
 This can also lead to critical data loss, if backup procedures aren’t up to the mark.

 With more and more DDoS attacks happening these days, companies and Internet properties are using various types of DDoS Mitigation strategies to avoid any worst case scenario.